Need a place to test or store your games online? Y8 Storage offers static file hosting for game studios. Follow this guide to get access.

-- This account is meant for hosting, sharing and backing up games you have developed or are authorized to share on developer’s behalf.
+- Hosting is for sharing and backing up games you have developed or are authorized to share on the developer’s behalf.

-- Uploading warez or other illegal material will result in your id.net account investigation, possible removal and ban.
+- Illegal use or material will result in account investigation, removal, and ban.

 - Never link to storage-direct.id.net in production or in high traffic places.